13 Audience Participation Games for Corporate Events

 Quizzes, well, I hope you are familiar with a quiz.
 Create a quiz as either a pre-test or a post-test on the content you are presenting.
 This format is suitable for self-assessment.
 Some players will be motivated by social recognition (leaderboards) and other by rewards (prizes).

-If you are doing more than one quiz, you should consider rolling them together into a multi-content interactive trivia game (like option #4).
+If you are doing more than one quiz, you should consider rolling them together into a interactive trivia game with a cumulative leaderboard (like option #3).

 Challenge (or Activity-Based) Games